bsaho/Compilers/README.txt

 This project is designed to create a complier for the Cminus language.

-This checkpoint contains code that will create and print an abstract syntax tree and a symbol table for provided Cminus source code.
+This checkpoint contains code that will create an print assmbler code for the TM simulator based on provided Cminus source code.

 How To Build